 This is a perfect example of why it’s so very important to discuss any and ALL medication side-effects with your doctor and trusted pharmacist.

 You can also use the free site: mytavin.com to calculate which nutrients your specific medication may deplete, then focus on beefing up those nutrients in your diet.

 #9: Sudden or extreme dietary changes

 Any time we change our diets radically, like drastically reducing calories or cutting out entire food groups, it has the potential to create enough stress and lack of nutrients to cause hair loss.

 The most important thing is to use commonsense and always make sure any change in diet focuses on eating plenty of nutrient-dense foods.
-Generally, I do not recommend diets that demonize entire food groups, like carbs or vegetables.
+Generally, I do not recommend diets that demonize entire food groups, like carbs or vegetables or meat.

 It’s also important to use detox cleansing and fasting as short-term strategies for healing—not long-term lifestyle changes, as our microbiome diversity and overall health benefit from a wide variety of foods.

 Any type of acute or chronic disease that causes significant inflammation can contribute to hair loss.

 This includes acute infections accompanied by high fever and a variety of autoimmune conditions.